As the seasons change, getting the kids involved in weather activities is an engaging way to educate and have some fun along the way.

 It can be a challenge getting older kids and teens enthusiastic about weather science activities.
 These resources, however, have something for everyone, and provide fascinating projects that kids can throw themselves into for a day or two.

-Investigate Tsunamis: This fascinating lesson resource will give teens an in-depth look into the science of tsunamis and the factors that control them.
+Investigate Tsunamis: Give teens an in-depth look into the science of tsunamis and the factors that control them.

-Build An Earthquake Proof Structure: This resource, with lesson structures included, challenges kids to build a structure out of straws, and see if it would withstand an earthquake. http://teachers.egfi-k12.org/activity-earthquake-proof-structure/.
+Build An Earthquake Proof Structure: Challenge kids to build a structure out of straws, and see if it would withstand an earthquake.

-Shaving Cream Clouds: This simple project is suitable for kids of all ages, but is a top idea to help kids get to grips with the rain cycle, and understand how rain forms.
+Shaving Cream Clouds: Help kids get to grips with the rain cycle, and understand how rain forms.

 Sunny Day Solar Oven: This fun idea shows how tasty weather science can be!
 It requires a hot day, but this technique shows you how you can create an oven from just recycled materials, and perhaps cook on it too (depending on the temperature in your area!).